Opportunities | Age-Friendly University

 DCU is committed to widening access to higher education, this includes enhancing the lives of older members of the community through innovative educational, health and wellness programmes, arts and cultural activities.

 Despite being a “young” university, it is not unusual to see older people on campus in DCU.
-Public lectures and events are held on an ongoing basis whilst credit bearing modules provide a flexible learning option to encourage mature learners to consider a university course to retrain or upskill at a flexible pace.
-The increased demand for the fitness programme Active for Life programme aimed at older people demonstrates DCU’s commitment to support active and healthy ageing.
+Public lectures and events are held on an ongoing basis whilst audit and credit-bearing modules provide a flexible learning option to encourage mature learners to consider a university course to retrain or upskill at a flexible pace.
+The increased demand for the fitness programme Active for Life programme aimed at older people demonstrates DCU’s commitment to supporting active and healthy ageing.

-For those considering a course of study to experience university without committing to a four-year programme it is possible to undertake a single credit bearing module from a selection we offer.
+For those considering a course of study to experience university without committing to a four-year programme, it is possible to undertake a single module from a selection we offer.

 These modules are from the undergraduate programmes and there are no entry requirements for mature applicants.
 Each module is worth 5 credits and can be completed in a single semester.
 Modules can be undertaken in two ways: on a credit-bearing basis which requires participants to undertake assignments and exams.
 This option is €500 and includes access to DCU support services (other than medical) and facilities.
 Credits earned can contribute to an undergraduate award.

-The second option costs €100, there is no requirement to undertake assignments and you will sit in with the class and take part in class dicussion and the lecture without the need to undergo tests or assignments..
+The second option costs €100, there is no requirement to undertake assignments and you will sit in with the class and take part in class discussion and the lecture without the need to undergo tests or assignments.

-The upcoming semester (Semester 1) runs from September to December 2019 and modules will take place on our DCU Glasnevin, All Hallows and St. Patrick's campus during the day.
+The upcoming semester (Semester 1) runs from September to December 2021 and modules will take place on line via Zoom during the day.

 Love of Life Long Learning (LoLLL)

-We will be offering a range of customised modules under our Love of Life Long Learning Programme.
-These modules will commence in early-October and will include our popular Geneaology, Life Writing modules and computer modules.
-These modules are €60.00 each for an 8-week programme.
+We offer a range of customised modules under our Love of Life Long Learning Programme.
+These modules will commence in early-October and will include our popular Geneaology, Life Writing modules in addition to Botanical Art and An Introduction to Contemporary Literature.
+These modules are €60.00 each and range from 6 - 8 weeks.

 Based in Ballymun, DCU in the Community is an outreach centre which acts as a bridge between the university and its local community.
 Its mission is to provide educational opportunities to people, including older adults, in North Dublin in order to widen access to those who have not previously had the opportunity to attend university and to promote equality in third level education.
 Since 2011, DCU in the Community has hosted a Summer School providing a wide variety of workshops and courses to the community.
 In addition to courses in Psychology and Digital Media DCU in the Community offer the "Bridge to Education" course aimed at mature students who wish to prepare to return to further education.